Altinn/altinn-studio-docs/content/notifications/reference/architecture/sms/_index.nb.md

 | Altinn Notifications* | Service that orchestrates the sending of notifications.| [Repository](https://github.com/Altinn/altinn-notifications-sms) |

 \*Functional dependency to enable the full functionality of Altinn Notifications.
-Altinn Notifications generates the sms messages that are to be sent through this sms service.
+Altinn Notifications generates the SMS messages that are to be sent through this SMS service.

 ### .NET Libraries
 Notifications microservice takes use of a range of libraries to support the provided functionality.